 Services on the fourth Friday of each month begin at 7pm, and are especially appropriate for families with primary-school aged children.
 The Torah service and sermon are replaced with a story told by Rabbi Axler.

 Munchkin Minyan is a service designed with preschool-aged children and their families in mind.
-Filled with song, movement and prayer, Munchkin Minyan begins at 6pm and lasts approximately 45 minutes.
-Munchkin Minyan takes place every other month on the first Friday and is followed by a finger-foods oneg.
+Filled with song, movement and prayer, Munchkin Minyan begins at 6pm most first Fridays and lasts approximately 45 minutes, and is followed by a finger-foods oneg.
 The next Munchkin Minyan will take place October 5.

 All are welcome to join us as we celebrate Shabbat with a fun, meaningful, and age-appropriate service full of stories and songs, meeting the 2nd Saturday of the month year-around, at 10:30am.
 The service is geared toward kids 5 and under, though older siblings are always welcome.
 The service will be followed by a snack and outdoor fun (weather permitting), plus plenty of time for parent schmoozing.